nathanlarsen1/PacketCaptureTCPDUMPLinux/README.md

 </p>

 <h3>Filter the captured packet data</h3>
-I used the tcpdump command to filter the packet header data from the capture.pcap capture file.</br></br>
+The tcpdump command was used to filter the packet header data from the capture.pcap capture file.</br></br>

-This command will run tcpdump with the following options:
+This command ran tcpdump with the following options:</br>
-•	-nn: Disable port and protocol name lookup.
+-nn: Disable port and protocol name lookup.</br>
-•	-r: Read capture data from the named file.
+-r: Read capture data from the named file.</br>
-•	-v: Display detailed packet data.
+-v: Display detailed packet data.</br>
 You must specify the -nn switch again here, as you want to make sure tcpdump does not perform name lookups of either IP addresses or ports, since this can alert threat actors.</br></br>

 <p align="center">